Ethiopian Revolution: Background

 For many centuries, the Ethiopian Empire had a semi-feudal mode of production, with most land held by the church (25%), the Emperor (20%), the feudal lords (30%) and the state (18%), leaving a mere 7% to the roughly 23 million Ethiopian peasants.
 The landless peasants lost as much as 75% of their produce to the landlords, leaving them miserably poor.
 Haile Selassie had also promised to reform and modernize the country.

 The late 1960s in Ethiopia included student movements developing their knowledge of and debating the social sciences and social change.
 Their debates were influential in their opposition to Emperor Haile Selassie.
-In December 1960, a coup d'état attempt seeking liberal reforms, including land reforms and land redistribution, took place.
+On 13 December 1960, elements of the Imperial Bodyguard tried but failed to dethrone Haile Selassie while he was abroad.
+The coup was led by the commander of the Imperial Bodyguard, Brigadier General Mengistu Neway, and his brother Girmame, with the reluctant involvement of police chief Brigadier General Tsige Dibbu and security chief Colonel Workneh Gebeyehou.
+Poorly planned and badly coordinated, it was extinguished within three days.
+All the ringleaders were killed or imprisoned, but the coup nonetheless subverted the monarchy's authority and stirred a decade of political protest that did not abate until 1974.

 The Wollo famine overshadowed the emperor's reputation, affecting the peasants.
+In the 1960s peasant revolts broke out in several provinces.
+A pauperized peasantry rose in Bale, Sidamo, Wollo and Gojjam between 1963 and 1970.
+The revolt in Bale lasted from 1963 to 1968 and was not pacified until 1970, making it the second-longest and bloodiest of these uprisings.
+It sustained itself longer than the others partly because Somalia, which was in territorial dispute with Ethiopia, provided military and logistical support.
 The government negligence in dealing with the famine was known by this point, and no relief effort report arrived via the Ministry of the Interior.

 As the regime of Emperor Haile Selassie declined, the army became increasingly politicized as Selassie increasingly relied on more oppressive measures of governance.
 As recruitment of educated Ethiopians to the military grew during the 1960s and early 1970s, the political consciousness of the armed forces grew as well.
-This awareness grew as the army was increasingly utilized to put down student protests, peasant uprisings and regional revolts in Ogaden, Bale and Eritrea.
+This awareness grew as the army was increasingly utilized to put down student protests, peasant uprisings and regional revolts in Ogaden, Bale, and Eritrea.
 The multiplication of regional revolts and economic downturn in the country during the early 1970s made many army units rebellious as their living conditions deteriorated.
 The military mutiny that precipitated the 1974 revolution began as demands for better working conditions and wages for troops in remote regions, particularly the Ogaden, Negele and the desert of western Eritrea.

 By 1973, it was clear to many observers that the army was the true power behind the throne and it was widely expected that the military would take over in the event of the Emperor's death.
 Since the failed Ethiopian coup attempt during 1960, no further coup were attempted largely due to the deep divisions within the armed forces, particularly the officer corps.